jpwexperience/clipcut-gui/README.md

 Distributables: <a href="https://clipcut.jpwexperience.com" target="_blank">clipcut.jpwexperience.com</a>

-User Input Options:<br />
+Input Options:<br />
 Clip Start: Timecode (00:00:00.00) or number of seconds of when the clip should start<br />
 Clip Duration: Length of the clip in timecode or seconds<br />
 Quality Level: The crf value when encoding with x264.
 The lower the number, the higher the quality.
-Sane range is 18-32.<br />
+Sane range is 18-32 but can go beyond for higher/lower filesizes.
+May be useful to lower the number when burning subtitles depending on the source.<br />
 Clip Name: The name of the newly generated clip.
 Currently the clip will be generated within the directory of the source video.<br />
+Crop: Width and Height of the output video in pixels.<br />
+Scale: Width of output video in pixels.
+Final video height will be scaled accordingly.
+If final video height is an odd number, pixels will eb added until it is even due to ffmpeg's usage.<br />
+FPS: Frames per second of output gif<br />
+Bitrate: Bitrate of output webm in MB<br />